Having a Risk Management Mindset

 One of the ways the Illinois Primary Health Care Association provides the highest quality services to IPHCA members is through the Compliance and Risk Management Committee.

 Below are links to various HRSA, NACHC and other third party websites that are open to the general public and which contain valuable information.
-Here is a link to the materials and proceedings of the Compliance and Risk Management Committee for our members only.
+Our Compliance and Risk Management Committee is for IPHCA members only.